llorell03/CTF-Bandit/README.md

 Writeup of how I solved each level of OverTheWire's Wargame: Bandit.

 # Objective 👾
 This wargame is meant to teach more technical and practical skills.
 You learn how to authenticate over a network through SSH, and gain familiarity with the CMD Line.
-This game is meant for absolute beginners, and it has greatly helped me in getting more comfortable with a terminal, as well as given the added benefit of allowing me to very briefly come up with my own methodologies.
+This CTF game is meant for absolute beginners, and it has greatly helped me in getting more comfortable with a terminal, as well as given the added benefit of allowing me to very briefly come up with my own methodologies.

 ### Level 0
 Level Goal: Log into the game using SSH (A remote login client)